TomasMendozaHN/YZU_smart_robot/README.md

 1. Download this repository.

-2. You need to put the following file inside the folder of the script you are using:
+2. You need to put the following file inside the "Files" folder:

 -- https://drive.google.com/file/d/1s02V8NMhNPtBrqPgOX9J0mI5c-nGsmkz/view?usp=sharing

-3. You need to have a pretrained mlagents model inside the folder of the script you are using.
+3. You need to have a pretrained mlagents model inside the "Files" folder.
-To know how to get mlagents to output a trained model to pytorch rather than ONNX, check the html file inside this repository.
+*To know how to get mlagents to output a trained model to pytorch rather than ONNX, check the html file inside this repository.*

-4. Run the script you desire (to control the robot, consider using the script inside either folder 2 or 3 *depending if you want to visualize the camera or not*)
+4. Run the file you want.

 ### File Description

-There are 2 Main Folders:
+There are 4 Main Files:

-1. Debugging_scripts --> Contains scripts that can visualize camera while printing angle/stage.
+1. Debugging 2 & 4 --> Contains scripts that can visualize camera while printing angle/stage (respectively).

-2. Visualize_Environment --> Contains the Environment that can visualize the camera + control the robot.
+2. Environment_With_Visualization --> Contains the Environment that can visualize the camera + control the robot.

-3. No_Camera_Environment --> Contains the Environment that can control the robot (without visualization)
+3. Environment_No_Visualization --> Contains the Environment that can control the robot (without visualization)

 ###  HOW TO OUTPUT MLAGENTS TRAINED MODEL AS PYTORCH MODEL?